fourks/zxnext_pawn_demo/README.md

 ## How to Run

 The latest version of this program can be downloaded **[here](build/zxnext_pawn_demo.zip)**.
-This archive contains a folder called zxnext_pawn_demo which contains the binaries and the required resource files.
-In the descriptions below, the absolute path to the zxnext_pawn_demo folder is denoted as <zxnext_pawn_demo>.
+This archive contains a folder called pawndemo which contains the binaries and the required resource files.
+In the descriptions below, the absolute path to the pawndemo folder is denoted as <pawndemo>.

 The demo can be run either in the CSpect 1.7 and ZEsarUX 6.0 emulators or on the Spectrum Next hardware (not yet tested).